 Community service-related scholarships are financial awards or grants that recognize and support students who have made significant contributions to their communities through volunteering and service activities.
 These scholarships typically require applicants to have completed a certain number of community service hours or have volunteered in a specific field of work.

-There are 291 scholarships available for students who have completed community service as of December 2025.
-You can find hundreds of community service-related scholarships available for college, high school senior, college senior, high school freshman, college freshman, post-graduate, and high school juniors.
-Some prominent community service-related scholarships for students include the Price Benowitz Social Justice Scholarship, the Scholarships for Survivors, and the Doniphan Veteran's Park Scholarship.
-You can find community service-related scholarships for pursuing your undergraduate, community college, four-year, or vocational.
+There are 291 scholarships available for students who have completed community service as of August 2026.
+You can find hundreds of community service-related scholarships available for high school senior, college senior, high school freshman, and college freshmans.
+Some prominent community service-related scholarships for students include the L.I.F.E.
+Scholarship, the Mitchell Scholarship, and the Dr. Mark & Jan Smith Scholarship.
+You can find community service-related scholarships for pursuing your four-year, vocational, associates, or bachelor's.

-You can find scholarship financial aid for students who have completed community service or volunteer work by using a scholarship search engine like Scholarships That Work, which has 291 community service scholarships with an average award amount of $3,820.
-You can also find scholarships for community service by inquiring with organizations that offer community service-related scholarships, like the Price Benowitz Social Justice Scholarship, the Patient Advocate Foundation, the Grand Island Community Foundation, or the Amarillo Area Foundation (AAF), Inc..
+You can find scholarship financial aid for students who have completed community service or volunteer work by using a scholarship search engine like Scholarships That Work, which has 291 community service scholarships with an average award amount of $2,196.
+You can also find scholarships for community service by inquiring with organizations that offer community service-related scholarships, like the Lupus Inspiration Foundation For Excellence, the Mitchell Institute, the Henry County Community Foundation, or the Community Foundation of Henderson County.

 To apply for community service-related scholarships, you will need to fill out the scholarship application form on the scholarship page.
-For two of these scholarships, you will need to submit an essay.
-Several community service scholarships require a resume, and a few awards require letters of recommendation.
+For one of these scholarships, you will need to submit an essay.
+Several community service scholarships require a resume, and two awards require letters of recommendation.
 The GPA requirements for community service scholarships vary between a 2.0 and 3.8 minimum GPA, while the SAT and ACT requirements vary between a 1200 and 1200 minimum SAT.
-Two community service scholarships require nomination from a teacher or coach.

-Some of the best scholarships for students who have completed community service are the Paulus Schroeter Scholarship, the Mary Davidson Bryan Scholarship, the Kevin M. Shea Memorial Scholarship, the Martinsburg 200th Anniversary Scholarship Fund, and the Victoria M. O'Neill Memorial Scholarship Fund.
+Some of the best scholarships for students who have completed community service are the Lucile V. Means Scholarship, the Decatur Volunteer Fire Department Scholarship, the Trooper Cory Elson Memorial Scholarship, the Judge Robert Jenkins Memorial Scholarship, and The Albert Raphael and Alta May Barnett Family Scholarship.
 The best community service scholarships will be listed at the top of this page.

 All students who have completed community service or volunteer work are eligible to apply for the scholarships on this page.
 Other eligibility requirements for for students who have completed community service may vary, so be sure to read the scholarship listing carefully.
-One scholarship that require community service is specifically open to applicants who identify as Asian students.
-There are two scholarships for students who have completed community service for disabled students with legally blind or blind.
-You may also be eligible for three community service-related awards if you have Cancer, Malignancy, or Tumor.
+Three scholarships that require community service are specifically open to applicants who identify as Black, Asian, or Hispanic students.
 Of these scholarships, 25 require community service participation.
-Plus, eight scholarships community service-related require extracurricular involvement.
-For military-affiliated students, there are one scholarship community service-related specifically available to you.
+Plus, twelve scholarships community service-related require extracurricular involvement.
+There are one scholarship specifically for first-generation college students who have completed community service.
+Also, there are one scholarships that require community service specifically for applicants who identify as women or female.
+For military-affiliated students, there are two scholarships community service-related specifically available to you.

 Scholarships by Major